-- evidence, that the representative has failed to fulfil their responsibilities as outlined in this bylaw.
-Such a recommendation will be decided by secret ballot; - b) perform other functions as specified in this bylaw - c) perform other functions as determined by State Council. - 12.
-The AGV Treasurer and the Senior Most Staff Member will provide advice to the National Conference Committee on the budgetary implications for the AGV on any of the proposals to be considered by either National Council or Conference as soon as possible but by no later than the date of the next National Conference Committee meeting:
+- perform other functions as specified in this bylaw b) - c) perform other functions as determined by State Council. - The AGV Treasurer and the Senior Most Staff Member will provide advice to the National Conference 12.
+Committee on the budgetary implications for the AGV on any of the proposals to be considered by either National Council or Conference as soon as possible but by no later than the date of the next National Conference Committee meeting;